mj-watts/michaelwatts.me-website/README.md

 url: private Github repository, need to make clone public and remove any DB refs.

 Aim:
 - To increase membership to Saudi Fashion Magazine.
 Cashier staff were incentivised to 'sign-up' customers at POS.
-Data is processed using Oracle and sent to our server.
+Data is processed using Oracle and sent to our server where its validated and processed for use.

 Languages:
 - PHP